"It is only when we look Within, that we realize how little we know about ourselves"

 Here we clear one of the most common confusions that are often encountered for those in pursuit of spirituality which is is the idea that "We are not of the physical body but of the spirit."
 Such an idea is often preached by spiritual teachers.
 This is not to say this statement is right or wrong, but rather when misinterpreted can often lead people to abandon the care of their Physical Self in pursuit of spirituality and this can greatly block one's Knowing of The Self.

 Realize that the Physical Body is a part of ourselves thus it is important to take care of it rather than to neglect the care of it in whatever pursuits we have in life.

 Although the physical life is a short one compared to the spiritual journey as a whole, it is important to take care of the Physical Body as much as we can.
-This is because much spiritual lessons can be discovered/uncovered through taking responsibility for our physical bodies and also a healthier body will make the journey so much faster.
+This is because much spiritual lessons can be discovered/uncovered through taking responsibility for our physical bodies.
+And also a healthier body will make the journey progress much easier and smoother.
 In fact, the whole purpose of the physical body/experience is to Catalyze the Potentiation of the Spirit so don't abandon it just yet!
 Without a physical body one, the consciousness will not be able to experience the physical reality in such vividness!